Fill out the form below and we'll contact you and answer all of your questions.

-Originally funded with a loan from the Colorado State University Board of Governors, CSU-Global quickly obtained accreditation and was legally sanctioned as an independent university on March 18, 2009, when Colorado’s Governor Ritter signed Senate Bill 09-086, declaring CSU–Global Campus an online university within the Colorado State University System — not simply an extension of the CSU bricks-and-mortar campuses.
+Originally funded with a loan from the Colorado State University Board of Governors, CSU-Global quickly obtained accreditation and was legally sanctioned as an independent university in Spring, 2009, when Colorado’s Governor Ritter signed Senate Bill 09-086, declaring CSU–Global Campus an online university within the Colorado State University System — not simply an extension of the CSU bricks-and-mortar campuses.
 On July 1, 2010, the CSU System formally appointed Dr. Becky Takeda-Tinker as CSU-Global’s first official president and CEO.
 On May 16, 2016, the Institutional Actions Council of the Higher Learning Commission granted Colorado State University-Global Campus full accreditation through 2025-26.

 In recognition of the growing needs of nontraditional learners, CSU-Global has spent the last decade innovating and refining digital education practices to ensure that the same rigorous academic standards found at traditional colleges and universities are observed in CSU-Global’s online classrooms.

 CSU-Global has also innovated career-specific degree and certificate programs designed to help working adults stay on-point with fast-changing industry trends.
 By partnering with business and thought leaders, CSU-Global continually strives to stay ahead of business trends and practices in multiple fields.

 CSU System Board of Governors grants $12 million loan for the creation of CSU-Global.

 CSU‑Global commences its first academic term with 208 students.

 Following its CSU‑Global site visit, the Higher Learning Commission (HLC) grants extended accreditation from CSU-Fort Collins graduate degrees and CSU-Pueblo undergraduate degrees.